Damian Lillard Injury Update From The Trail Blazers

 Lillard and the Trail Blazers have lost in the first round of the playoffs in each of the last two seasons after making the Western Conference Finals in 2019.

-On the new season, they are off to an 11-11 start in their first 22 games, and are hosting the San Antonio Spurs in Oregon on Thursday.
+On the new season, they are off to an 11-12 start in their first 23 games, and got blown out by the San Antonio Spurs in Oregon 114-83 on Thursday evening.

 Lillard is 31-years-old in his 10th NBA season, and he is a six-time All-Star and six-time All-NBA player.